India: New Delhi's air quality worsens after Diwali | DW | 05.11.2021

 Added to that, poisonous pollutants also remain trapped in the air as the windy monsoon season comes to an end and winter sets in.

-Poisonous PM2.5 pollutants can cause cardiovascular aand respiratory diseases such as lung cancer.
+Poisonous PM2.5 pollutants can cause cardiovascular and respiratory diseases such as lung cancer.

 Around 1.67 million deaths were attributed to air pollution in India in 2019, according to the Lancet medical journal.